ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: Experiments

-With the increasing number of T2V models, the community faces challenges in selecting the most appropriate model due to the tendency of each model to showcase its best results.
-To address this issue, we provide a guideline according to the Table~\ref{table_close_source_comparison} for model selection based on ChronoMagic-Bench: (1) Except for MagicTime \cite{magictime} and Dream Machine \cite{Dream-Machine}, most T2V models exhibit minimal metamorphic amplitude and cannot generate complete processes rich in physical changes, such as seed germination, sunrise, or building construction; (2) The visual quality of a single frame may be high, but when viewed in sequence, flickering often occurs, indicating poor temporal coherence.
-This issue is particularly evident in T2V-zero \cite{T2V-zero} and OpenSora 1.2 \cite{opensora}, whereas closed-source models do not exhibit this problem; (3) The emergence of Sora \cite{SORA} has promoted the rapid development of DiT-based methods.
+\myparagraph{Guideline for Model Selection.} With the increasing number of T2V models, the community faces challenges in selecting the most appropriate model due to the tendency of each model to showcase its best results.
+To address this issue, we provide a guideline for model selection based on the evaluation results of ChronoMagic-Bench: (a) Except for MagicTime \cite{magictime}, CogVideoX \cite{cogvideox} and Dream Machine \cite{Dream-Machine}, most T2V models exhibit minimal metamorphic amplitude and cannot generate complete processes rich in physical changes, such as seed germination, sunrise, or building construction; (b) The visual quality of a single frame may be high, but when viewed in sequence, flickering often occurs, indicating poor temporal coherence.
+This issue is particularly evident in T2V-zero \cite{T2V-zero} and OpenSora 1.2 \cite{opensora}, whereas closed-source models do not exhibit this problem; (c) The emergence of Sora \cite{SORA} has promoted the rapid development of DiT-based methods.
 Closed-source models based on DiT have comprehensively surpassed those based on U-Net.
-However, open-source models' visual quality, text-following capability, and metamorphic amplitude still lag behind U-Net-based methods.
-We speculate that DiT-based models are more scalable and require more data, giving closed-source models a significant advantage over open-source models; (4) It is expensive to access massive data and computing resources.
+However, most open-source models' visual quality, text-following capability, and metamorphic amplitude still lag behind U-Net-based methods.
+We speculate that DiT-based models are more scalable and require more data, giving closed-source models a significant advantage over open-source models; (d) It is expensive to access massive data and computing resources.
 First, they can build datasets by crawling videos without copyright disputes.
-Second, adopting the U-DiT architecture may balance performance and cost to a certain extent; (5) Ordinary users who want to try T2V models can prioritize Dream Machine \cite{Dream-Machine} and KeLing \cite{KeLing}.
-Researchers who wish to conduct in-depth research on T2V can prioritize the study of metamorphic video generation with OpenSoraPlan \cite{opensoraplan} and OpenSora \cite{opensora}, as neither open-source nor closed-source models can achieve this function.
+Second, adopting the U-DiT architecture may balance performance and cost to a certain extent; (e) Ordinary users who want to try T2V models can prioritize Dream Machine \cite{Dream-Machine} and KeLing \cite{KeLing}.
+Researchers who wish to conduct in-depth research on T2V can prioritize the study of metamorphic video generation with CogVideoX \cite{cogvideox}, EasyAnimate \cite{easyanimate}, OpenSoraPlan \cite{opensoraplan} and OpenSora \cite{opensora}, as neither open-source nor closed-source models can achieve this function.